devRojha/Cohort_Assignment/w-1/README.md

 You have to follow the instructions given in each file and write the code in the same file to complete the assignment.

 ### Assignments
-Feel free to start doing these in any order you like.
 1. Easy
 2. Medium
 3. Hard